kovapatrik/node-tesoro/README.md

 - In an other project, I will create a GUI, that uses this API
 - (because in my opinion, the software that came with the keyboard is kind of poopoo)

+## Issues

+- If a profile's settings or a spektrum get updated, the Windows key will be locked (the official software's behaviour is the same)